alexa/alexa-auto-sdk/samples/android/README.md

 * Particular sections of the Flash Briefing do not resume from a paused state properly.
 Attempting to play after pause in some cases may restart the media playback.
 * The Sample App does not implement managing inter-app audio focus, so other apps will not recognize its audio playback appropriately.
 * Alexa dialog playback may stop abruptly when switching between wifi and mobile data.
-* The `PhoneCallController` UI is limited and does not provide a way to enter a phone number and generate a unique call identifier to initiate a call outside the scope of an Alexa interaction.
-* The Sample App may not run on some emulators, such as Nexus 6 API 25 and ARM 64-bit.
-* The Android Sample App can sometimes fails to configure and initialize correctly, leaving a blank and empty screen.
+* The Android Sample App can sometimes fails to configure and initialize correctly, leaving a blank screen.
-* Sample App disconnects after remaining idle for sometime  and takes up to 14 minutes to reconnect.
+* Sample App disconnects after remaining idle for some time and takes a while to reconnect.